Skip to main content

 1 mentions Positive Neutral Negative

-Reviewers generally find that *Numen: Contest of Heroes* lacks replayability due to its uninteresting gameplay and absence of surprises or excitement, making it unlikely for players to return after their initial experience.
+Reviewers generally find that *Numen: Contest of Heroes* lacks replayability, citing its uninteresting gameplay and absence of surprises or excitement as key factors that diminish the incentive to revisit the game.

 • “I've seen worse, but it doesn't excuse 'Numen: Contest of Heroes' from being an uninteresting game that offers no surprise, no excitement, and no replay value.”